 Excess skin and fat at the upper or lower eyelids can cause eyes to have a tired or aged appearance.
 Cosmetic eyelid surgery, known as a Blepharoplasty, entails the removal of excess tissue around the eye to restore a youthful, energetic look to the eyes and face.
 Incisions are positioned so that resulting scars are hidden at existing creases.
-Other procedures designed to rejuvenate the eyes include laser resurfacing, botox injections, and filler injections.
+Other procedures designed to rejuvenate the eyes include laser resurfacing, paralytic treatments, and filler injections.
 Dr. Steven Shoen often performs a Blepharoplasty Procedure in his office operating room under local anesthesia.
 If needed the surgery can be carried out at a surgery center under sedation or general anesthesia.

 Which patients are candidates for Cosmetic Eyelid Surgery?

-Patients with excess eyelid skin or "bags" under their eyes are typically candidtes for cosmetic eyelid surgery.
+Patients with excess eyelid skin or "bags" under their eyes are typically candidates for cosmetic eyelid surgery.
 For some individuals excess eyelid skin may be so significant that it obstructs vision.
 Patients with a history of significantly dry eyes may not be good candidates for the procedure.
 In those cases Dr. Shoen often refers patients to one of his Ophthalmology colleagues to determine the severity of the patient's "Dry Eye Syndrome".